-The High Point University Master of Education in Elementary Education program builds on the most current body of knowledge of best practice relevant to teaching grades K-6.
+he High Point University Master of Education in Elementary Education program builds on the most current body of knowledge of best practice relevant to teaching grades K-6.
 The program is designed for candidates who have a baccalaureate teaching license or who will receive a teaching license before the end of the first term of graduate enrollment.
 The program requires comprehensive examinations and 36 credits (i.e., professional core, instruction courses, and a capstone thesis, product of learning, or practicum experience).
-Candidates may select from three concentrations of specialized study which include the Content Concentration (18 credits of instruction courses in the content areas of science, mathematics, social studies and language arts), the Literacy Concentration (18 credits of coursework in reading and literacy instruction) or the STEM Concentration (18 credits of coursework in science, technology, engineering, and mathematics).
+Candidates may select from three concentrations of specialized study which include the Content Concentration (18 credits of instruction courses in the content areas of science, mathematics, social studies and language arts), the Literacy Concentration (18 credits of coursework in reading and literacy instruction) or the STEM Concentration (18 credits of coursework in science. technology, engineering, and mathematics).

-Deadlines for Application Materials: All application materials must be received or postmarked by the following deadlines: June 30 for Fall, November 15 for Spring and March 31 for Summer.
+Students are eligible for enrollment in the fall, spring, and summer terms.
+All application materials must be received or postmarked by the following deadlines: June 30 for fall, November 15 for spring, and March 31 for summer.

-Application Requirements: Applicants must have a four-year bachelor's degree from a regionally accredited college and an acceptable GPA (3.0 or higher on a 4-point scale).
-For applicants with teaching licenses in other areas, successful completion of the Praxis II exam in Elementary Education must be submitted to the School of Education by completion of the first 6 hours of graduate course work.
+Applicants must have a four-year bachelor's degree from a regionally accredited college and an acceptable GPA (3.0 or higher on a 4-point scale).
+For applicants with teaching licenses in other areas, successful completion of the Praxis II exam in Elementary

+Education must be submitted to the School of Education by completion of the first 6 hours of graduate course work.
 An admission decision takes into consideration the applicant's GPA, completed course work, professional work experience, personal and professional goals for the degree, as well as the information provided by references.

-- online application with a nonrefundable \$50 application fee; - an official transcript showing an earned baccalaureate degree in Elementary Education K -6, as well as official transcripts from all previously attended colleges other than High Point University; \Note: If you have attended High Point University you do not need to include your HPU transcript with your application.
-The Office of Graduate Admissions will request that transcript for you once application is submitted. - resume: - essay about interest in the program and goals for the degree; - · three professional reference reports; and - · copy of current teaching license.
+- 1. online application with a nonrefundable \$50 application fee; - an official transcript showing an earned baccalaureate degree in Elementary Education K-6, as well as official transcripts from all colleges attended other than High Point University; - 3. resume; - 4. essay about interest in the program and goals for the degree; - 5. three professional reference reports; - 6. copy of current teaching license.